 This element addresses Statewide Planning Goal 5: To conserve open space and protect natural, scenic, and historic resources.
 Oregon City is blessed with a wealth of natural resources that provide physical definition to a high quality of life, and provide a range of ecosystem services.
 Watered by western Oregon's ample rain, the city's steep topography is carved into 13 watersheds that collectively support a wide variety of habitats.
-Concerns for the natural environment have increased as citizens have become aware of the importance of natural resources to the quality of life and the importance of conserving and protecting those resources.
+Concerns for the natural environment have increased as citizens have become aware of the importance of natural resources.
 Protecting, restoring, and preserving the city's valuable natural resources is thus a primary goal of Oregon City.
 In addition, the city must comply with federal, state, and regional laws protecting natural resources including scarce, threatened, or endangered species and their habitats.